fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 ``estimate_spikesim_energy`` counts executed Conv2d inference stages.
 The default ``dense`` mode uses the author-code PE-cycle formula; ``event`` uses a sparse formula defined by SpikingJelly.
+Here, ``dense`` means charging the full PE cycles for an executed convolution; it does not mean a fully connected layer, and zero-valued inputs do not reduce its energy.
 Its main limits are:

 * the model should be in ``eval`` mode; with the default ``strict=True``, unsupported Conv2d stages and empty reports fail;